Emerging Sustainable Architect / Designer

 Recognises the adaptive reuse of a building (heritage and/or new) that has minimal impact on the historical significance of the building and its setting, while also pursuing a design that is sympathetic to the building in order to give it a new purpose.

-All projects and design firms located within Australia are eligible to enter.
+Only projects and design firms located within Australia are eligible to enter.
 Outside of these preliminary requirements, the qualities and characteristics of nominations under the Best Adaptive Reuse category include:

 A building or amenity design which primarily services, or is used, by the public (except educational facilities) that adheres and promotes to the concepts of sustainability, renewability and regenerative design.